-With many of us working from home or waiting to hear if we have a job to return to when all this is over, there’s never been a more prudent time to start saving as much money as you can.
+With many of us working from home or waiting to hear if we have a job to return to when all this is over, there’s never been a more prudent time to start to save money.
 You might think that you’ve squeezed every penny out of your budget and that you don’t want to give up any more of the things you love.

 But the truth is that you don’t have to.
 Saving money and pinching pennies doesn’t have to mean restrictions and denying yourself the things you love doing the most.
 There are plenty of ways you can save money and still lead an enjoyable lifestyle.
 You should consider your frugality as a means of investing in your future, with any savings you make going straight into your pension fund and savings pot – click the link to find out more about a personal pension plan.